The Woman King: Filming

 In November 2021, the cast and crew flew to South Africa for a five-month shoot.
 Prince-Bythewood prioritized department heads who were women and people of color, including cinematographer Polly Morgan, production designer Akin McKenzie, costume designer Gersha Phillips, hairstylist Louisa Anthony, visual effects supervisor Sara Bennett, and editor Terilyn Shropshire.
 Makeup was handled by a local, South African artist, Babalwa Mtshiselwa.
 "The thing is for women and people of color," Prince-Bythewood said, "often the résumés are not long because it's about lack of opportunity, not lack of talent.
 So when you’re in my position, it's important to look past that résumé."

 For a sequence in which a character is remembering a sexual assault, Prince-Bythewood referenced Christine Blasey Ford's testimony at Brett Kavanaugh's Supreme Court nomination hearing and asked the actress to read the Roxane Gay book Hunger, a memoir about Gay's rape.
 Filming for the first two weeks took place in the coastal province of KwaZulu-Natal for the shooting of jungle scenes.
-They then moved to the capital city of Cape Town, where the majority of filming would take place.
+They then moved to the coastal city of Cape Town, where the majority of filming would take place.
 In their third week in South Africa, the COVID-19 omicron variant hit the production; Davis and Tennon were among the infected.
 Production shut down for a few weeks and resumed in mid-January 2022.
 This production halt forced them to re-rehearse a battle sequence with hundreds of performers.
 Prince-Bythewood called it the hardest shoot of her career.

 Post-production

 Editing was completed by Terilyn A. Shropshire, who worked on Prince-Bythewood's The Old Guard (2020).
 The film's musical score was composed by Terence Blanchard, who worked with Prince-Bythewood on her first film Love & Basketball (2000) and the television shows Shots Fired and Swagger.
 For the score, Blanchard enlisted the nine-voice Vox Noire ensemble, who worked with him on his opera Fire Shut Up in My Bones, with jazz singer Dianne Reeves as his soloist.
 They recorded for five days with the 78-member Royal Scottish National Orchestra in Glasgow, Scotland.
 Additional recordings occurred in New York with Vox Noire and Colorado with Reeves.
 Ghanaian-American mezzo-soprano Tesia Kwarteng led the choir.
-Three numbers by South African composer Lebo M. of chants and dances were also performed in the film.
+Three numbers by South African composer Lebo M of chants and dances were also performed in the film.
 The song in the end credits, "Keep Rising," was an original piece written by Jessy Wilson, Jeremy Lutito, and Angélique Kidjo and performed by Kidjo for Warner Chappell Music in late 2020, and later sold to Sony.
 The soundtrack album was released on September 16, 2022, by Milan Records.